Contact for rate enquiries

 If your postal address has changed recently please inform Council about the change in writing.
 Instructions on how to this can be found here.

-Payment of rates is either by single instalment by September each year or four approximately equal amounts in the months of September, November, January and March.
+Payment of rates is either by full payment by September each year or four approximately equal amounts in the months of September, November, January and March.
 View the current financial years dates.

-If a ratepayer decides to pay by instalments and defaults in payment of any instalment by the due date, all remaining instalments become immediately due and payable (refer to Section 161 Local Government Act) and will be known as “Rates in Arrears”.
+If a ratepayer decides to pay by instalments and defaults in payment of any instalment by the due date, all remaining instalments become immediately due and payable (refer to Section 244 of the Local Government Act) and will be known as “Rates in Arrears”.

-If you are having difficulty paying your rates account you may enter into an arrangement with Council to make alternative payment schedules with no recovery action being taken while the arrangement is being maintained.
+If you are having difficulty paying your rates and charges account you may enter into a payment arrangement with Council to make alternative payment schedules with no recovery action being taken while the arrangement is being maintained.
 Please note interest charges will still apply.

-To enter into a payment agreement with Council, please contact us via:
+To enter into a payment agreement with Council, please visit Council's office during business hours or contact the Rates Team at:

-City of Palmerston receives a listing from Pensioner and Carers Concession Services of all the ratepayers eligible for concession at the time of levying the rates.
+City of Palmerston receives a listing from the NT Concession and Recognition Unit of all the ratepayers eligible for concession at the time of levying the rates.
 The rebate is deducted from the rate notice.

-If a pensioner becomes eligible part way through the rating year they must pay the rates in full to Council and then contact Pension and Carers Concession Scheme to obtain a refund.
+If a member becomes eligible part way through the rating year they must pay the rates in full to Council and then contact the NT Concession Scheme to obtain a refund.

 p: 1800 777 704